isabella232/mobile-services.de-DE/help/universal-windows/c-configuration/c.json.md

    If time stamps are enabled on your report suite, your `offlineEnabled` configuration property *must* be `true`. if your report suite is not timestamp enabled, your `offlineEnabled` configuration property *must* be `false`.

    Wenn dies nicht ordnungsgemäß konfiguriert ist, gehen Daten verloren.
-Wenn Sie nicht sicher sind, ob der Zeitstempel für eine Report Suite aktiviert ist, wenden Sie sich an den Kundendienst.
+If you are unsure whether a report suite is timestamp enabled, contact Customer Care.
 If you are currently reporting AppMeasurement data to a report suite that also collects data from JavaScript, you might need to set up a separate report suite for mobile data or include a custom timestamp on all JavaScript hits using the `s.timestamp` variable.

    Der Standardwert lautet `false`.